aoles/RBioFormats/README.md

 to override the default setting and assign 4 gigabytes of heap space to the Java environment.

+Information about the current Java heap space limit can be retrieved by `checkJavaMemory()`.

 ### Use with BiocParallel

 Each R process needs a separate JVM instance.
 For this, load the package in the parallelized function, e.g.,